149th Fighter Squadron: Combat in the European Theater

+352d Fighter Group P-51s (Note: These Mustangs were deployed to RAF Debden to participate in Operation Frantic.
+The second plane in the first row is a P-51B or C from the 486th Fighter Squadron.)

 The squadron flew its first combat mission on 9 September 1943.
 It concentrated on flying escort missions for VIII Bomber Command heavy bombers participating in the strategic bombing campaign against Germany.
 From 20 February to 25 February 1945, it flew cover for bombers involved in the Big Week campaign against the German aircraft manufacturing industry.